$50,000 Email Lists

 Weekly, monthly or quarterly work best.

-Print out a simple table with a heading that describes the benefits of being on the list and two columns, name and email address (optional: add postcode as a third to get some additional customer insight).
+Print out a simple table with a heading that describes the benefits of being on the list and two columns, name and email address.

 Place this form on the main counter that most customers visit or where you normally have a conversation with your regulars.
 Think about whether there are multiple spots that make sense and have more than one form available.